LiederNet logo

 Ein Säcklein hab ich hinten auf,

-Husch, trippl' ich rasch die Trepp hinauf.
+Husch! trippl' ich rasch die Trepp' hinauf;

 Und wenn ich in die Stube tret,

-Die Kinder beten [das Abendgebet]1,
+Die Kinder beten ihr Gebet,

 Streu ich auf ihre Äugelein,

-[Da schlafen sie die ganze Nacht
+Da schlafen sie die ganze Nacht

 In Gottes und der Englein Wacht.